lelandbatey/configDebDev/helpFiles.md

 > `F - <some character>`: Will jump the the next-previous instance of the entered character on the line you are on.

+> Split Windows:

+>> Vertical split: `Ctrl-w-v`

+>> Horizontal split: `Ctrl-w-s`

+>> Close current window: `Ctrl-w-q`

+#### Vim, Buffers, and Windows: What?

+I'll attempt here to record how buffers and windows work in Vim, hopefully outlining the correct "mental model" for how this operates.

+> *Note: when I say "windows" in this next description, I'm NOT talking about windows as used by the operating system.
+Instead I'm refering to the internal "windows" used by the given text editor.*

+First off, windows: unlike in many other editors, windows in Vim are a bit lower on the organizational tree than usual.
+I'll use Sublime Text 2 as an example for how other editors operate; in ST2, a window acts as an organizational distinguisher.
+In the heirarchy of organization, you've got the window, then the tab, then the actual veiwing area for that tab.

+However, in Vim, the window is purely a veiwing area.
+Nothing is organized within it.
+All it does is provide an interface to edit and manipulate one buffer.

+Having said that, the next logical topic is: buffers.
+In Vim, buffers are just that: they are buffers that contain a file.
+It's a copy of a given file in memory that you can edit using Vim.

 *Pydoc plugin:*

 > This plugin will look up the built in documentation for various python modules.
 By built in, I mean that it can only access documentation that has been installed into the `man pages` of a system.
 Generally, that rather centralized storage of info can only be added to by a very structured installer like pip, apt-get, etc. So use this for big important stuff, but not for your own work.